His mother said to the servants, “Whatever he says to you, do it.” John 2:5

 20 The Jews therefore said, “It took 46 years to build this temple!
 Will you raise it up in three days?”
 21 But he spoke of the temple of his body.
 22 When therefore he was raised from the dead, his disciples remembered that he said this, and they believed the Scripture, and the word which Jesus had said.

-23 Now when he was in Jerusalem at the Passover, during the feast, many believed in his name, observing his signs which he did.
-24 But Jesus didn’t entrust himself to them, because he knew everyone, 25 and because he didn’t need for anyone to testify concerning man; for he himself knew what was in man.
+23 Now when he was in Jerusalem at the Passover, during the feast, many believed in his name, observing the signs which he did.
+24 But Jesus did not entrust himself to them, because he knew everyone, 25 and because he did not need for anyone to testify concerning man; for he himself knew what was in man.

 All that is within me, praise his holy name!